AISemanticsStudy/lmpm/README.md

 - designed this way to be easy to use

 Instead, LMPM is designed this way to be **correct by construction and abstraction**.
+So even a seasoned AI research might find LMPM to be off-putting at first glance.
+Once the syntax barrier is crossed, you would find LMPM has exactly right separation of concerns between:
+- system state evolvement logic
+- inductive bias definition and enforcement
+- distributed execution

+And perfectly heal the pain points in building gigantic AI-like systems and developing an new ML with complex yet reasonable inductive bias.

 ## Consensual Programming
 Consensual Programming is a programming paradigm in which